cmidgley/Deepnest/README.md

 - New path approximation feature for highly complex parts

+# This repository is no longer maintained

+In an effort to build a community to maintain and advance Deepnest, this repo has been moved to the [deepnest-io](https://github.com/deepnest-io/Deepnest) organization.
+Please join the community and help advance Deepnest!

+No further development will occur on this fork.

 ## About this fork

 This is a fork of [Dogthemachine's fork](https://github.com/Dogthemachine/Deepnest) of [Jack000's